Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 }
 ```

-Invoking the spawner on this object would look as follows:
+Invoking the freestyle ability on this object would look as follows:

 ```jac
 avg = spawn to obj, :s:calculate_avg
 ```

-The `calculate_avg` spawner is sent to the `obj` object.
-The spawner then accesses the fields of the object using the `here` reference, processes them, and returns the result.
+The `calculate_avg` freestyle ability is sent to the `obj` object.
+The freestyle ability then accesses the fields of the object using the `here` reference, processes them, and returns the result.

 #### Introducing Duct Typing

-A key aspect of the spawner's design is the use of **duct typing**.
-A spawner does not explicitly require parameters or a data type.
+A key aspect of the freestyle ability's design is the use of **duct typing**.
+A freestyle ability does not explicitly require parameters or a data type.
 Instead, it uses the `here` reference to fetch the data it needs from its current location.
-Therefore, the success of a spawner invocation largely depends on whether the data it operates on contains the necessary fields and whether they hold the appropriate type of data.
+Therefore, the success of a freestyle ability invocation largely depends on whether the data it operates on contains the necessary fields and whether they hold the appropriate type of data.
 (More on the concept of duct typing in the next subsection)

 #### A Gentle Introduction to Data Spatial Programming

-The spawner construct in Jac provides an introductory yet profound insight into the world of data spatial programming.
+The freestyle ability construct in Jac provides an introductory yet profound insight into the world of data spatial programming.
 It emphasizes the shift from sending data to operations to moving operations to data, implementing in-situ data processing.
 This not only reduces data movement but also creates more cohesive, readable, and intuitive coding style by encouraging operations to stay close to the data they're associated with.
 We delve deeply into this topic in the Red Pill, however, this is a handy and useful data spatial superpower anyone can wield.

 ### Understanding Duck Typing in Jac